 ARTICLE 3.
 LIMITED GAS PURCHASE CONTRACT AGENCY

-Customer hereby appoints ENA as Customer’s exclusive limited agent for the purposes of (i) nominations and scheduling, (ii) receipt and processing of all invoices and (iii) payment of all charges due under the Gas Purchase Contract and the Gas Sale Contract in accordance with the provisions of Article 5 and Article 6 of this Agreement.
-Customer shall provide notification to the Third Party Supplierof such agency consistent with the terms and conditions of this Agreement.
+Customer hereby appoints ENA as Customer’s exclusive limited agent for the purposes of (i) nominations and scheduling, (ii) receipt and processing of all invoices and (iii) payment of all charges due under the Gas Purchase Contract in accordance with the provisions of Article 5 and Article 6 of this Agreement.
+Customer shall provide notification to the Supplier(s) of such agency consistent with the terms and conditions of this Agreement.

 ARTICLE 4.
 CUSTOMER LIABILITY FOR CHARGES

 Customer acknowledges that ENA’s obligations with respect to the charges due under the Gas Purchase Contract and the Transportation Charges are solely to submit payment for such charges to the extent sufficient funds are available to cover the charges in accordance with Section 6.1 of this Agreement.
 Customer agrees that Customer shall remain solely liable for (i) all charges under the Gas Purchase Contract and (ii) all demand and reservation charges, commodity charges, and all other charges or surcharges ENA pays to El Paso with respect to the El Paso Services (the “Transportation Charges”).
-If sufficient funds are not available to cover all charges under the Gas Purchase Contract and the Transportation Charges, in accordance with Section 6.1 of this Agreement, Customer shall make payment for any deficiencies directly to El Paso and/or the Third Party Supplier in accordance with the Consolidated Statement.
+If sufficient funds are not available to cover all charges under the Gas Purchase Contract and the Transportation Charges, in accordance with Section 6.1 of this Agreement, Customer shall make payment for any deficiencies directly to El Paso and/or the Supplier in accordance with the Consolidated Statement.
 Customer hereby represents and warrants that the payment date for charges due under the Gas Purchase Contract are not be earlier than the 25th Day of the month for gas delivered during the prior month.

 ARTICLE 5.
-FEES AND CHARGES
+SERVICES FEE

-In consideration of the services to be performed by ENA hereunder, each month Customer shall pay to ENA a services fee which shall be an amount equal to 0.22 multiplied by the Net Amount.
+In consideration of the services to be performed by ENA hereunder, each month Customer shall pay to ENA a services fee which shall be an amount equal to 0.22 multiplied by the Net Monthly Payment.

 ARTICLE 6.
 DEDUCTIONS, NETTING, AND PAYMENT TERMS

 6.1 Funds Flow Deductions and Netting .
-Customer and ENA agree that pursuant to ENA grant of agency under this Agreement, each month, ENA will deduct all amounts owed by Customer (i) for the Services Fee under this Agreement, (i) for the Transportation Charges, and (iii) under the Gas Purchase Contract, from all amounts to be received by Customer under the Gas Sale Contract (the result thereof referred as the “Deducted Amount”).
+Customer and ENA agree that pursuant to ENA grant of agency under this Agreement, each month, ENA will deduct all amounts owed by Customer (i) for the Services Fee under this Agreement, (ii) for the Transportation Charges, and (iii) for all charges due under the Gas Purchase Contract, from all amounts to be received by Customer under the Gas Sale Contract (the result thereof referred as the “Deducted Amount”).
 The Deducted Amount shall be netted against any Financial Settlement Amount, if any, owed between the Parties.
 This Section 6.1 shall have the effect of amending the provisions of the Gas Sale Contract between the Parties that relate to the manner and method of payment (but does not affect any “financial ability” or “creditworthiness” provisions therein.